 2. Yes, I am an older person.

-3. Yes, I am a happy person.
+3. Yes, I am a cheerful person.

 4. Yes, I am a doctor at a government hospital.